pippinbarr/cart263-2021/topics/the-webpage/dom-overview.md

 ### By tag

-We can grab elements by their tag name using `.getElementsByTagName()`.
+We can access elements by their tag name using `.getElementsByTagName()`.
 It returns the same kind of array-like object because we might have more than instance of the same tag type in our page.

 ```javascript
 // Get all h2 elements